instrumentisto/rust-incubator/2_idioms/2_3_bound_impl/README.md

-Step 2.3: Bound behavior, not data
+Task 2.3: Bound behavior, not data
 ==================================

 Often, when we want to abstract over some type or behavior in [Rust] we are going from this: